 The value of such community rail work can be seen in the positive economic and social benefits for local businesses and attractions, in terms of visitor numbers, of tourism-related jobs, and in increased passenger numbers on the line, with businesses distributing promotional material in return.
-Developing tourism has also Tourism is huge for us, it's bums on seats and it's what generates the income.

-strengthened the Conwy Valley Railway's links with its local heritage lines, with partnership work ongoing with the Ffestiniog and Welsh Highland Railways.
-A 2013 study found that the two lines were worth an annual £4.2m to the local economy, part of a national heritage railway network valued at £250m a year.
+Developing tourism has also strengthened the Conwy Valley Railway's links with its local heritage lines, with partnership work ongoing with the Ffestiniog and Welsh Highland Railways.
+A 2013 study found that the two lines were worth an annual £4.2m to the local economy,70 part of a national heritage railway network valued at £250m a year.